 9. Stealing The Groom’s Shoes

-In a traditional Indian wedding, the sister of the bride tricks the groom by stealing and hiding his shoes after he has entered the wedding location.
+In a traditional Indian Wedding Cultures, the sister of the bride tricks the groom by stealing and hiding his shoes after he has entered the wedding location.
 The groom can get his shoes back only after he gifts to his sister in law.

 10. Spitting On The Bride